Tungsten in watchmaking

 Maison MORFIN • Materials

-Dense, stable, and offering excellent surface retention, tungsten is a top choice for exposed components where durability must be immediately apparent.
+Dense, stable and with excellent surface durability, tungsten is used for exposed components when durability must be evident at first glance.

-Reading time: 5-7 minutes Materials & finishes Case / Bezel / Bracelet
+Reading time: 5 to 7 minutes Materials & finishes Case / Bezel / Bracelet

-In watchmaking, the choice of material is never a matter of style.
-It responds to a demand for utility.
-Tungsten is chosen for a simple reason: to preserve the visual integrity of the most stressed areas and maintain a crisp finish, year after year.
+In watchmaking, the choice of a material is never merely a stylistic effect.
+It responds to a demand for performance.
+Tungsten is chosen for a simple reason: to preserve the visual integrity of the most stressed areas and maintain a clean finish, year after year.

-Note: In watchmaking, tungsten is frequently used as carbide to optimize hardness and surface retention, while ensuring rigorous dimensional stability.
+Note: In watchmaking, tungsten is frequently used as carbide to optimize hardness and surface durability, while ensuring rigorous dimensional stability.

 Visible performance, everyday.

 Tungsten stands out for its high density and excellent wear resistance.
-In a watch, these qualities translate into surfaces that retain their definition and a presence on the wrist that immediately conveys solidity.
-Its sober and metallic gray hue naturally complements contemporary watch design.
+In a watch, these qualities translate into surfaces that retain their definition, and a wrist presence that immediately conveys solidity.
+Its sober, metallic gray hue naturally integrates into contemporary watch design.

 Maison MORFIN - Tungsten bezel detail

 Bezel.
-A high-exposure area where surface retention is a decisive criterion.
+An area of high exposure, where surface durability is a decisive criterion.

-Value points to include in the product sheet
+Value points to include on the product sheet

-• Sense of density, immediate perception of robustness
+• Sensation of density, immediate perception of robustness

 Tungsten fully expresses itself through its finishes.
-When polished, it exhibits a distinct and controlled sheen.
-When satin-finished, it takes on a more technical, discreet appearance.
-This duality allows for balancing presence and sobriety, while highlighting the precision of lines and surface work.
+Polished, it exhibits a clear and controlled brilliance.
+Satin-finished, it adopts a more technical, more discreet look.
+This duality allows for a balance between presence and sobriety, while enhancing the precision of lines and the craftsmanship of surfaces.

-In a watch, not all areas are exposed to the same extent.
-The bezel, edges, and certain bracelet surfaces concentrate contact and micro-shocks.
+In a watch, not all areas are exposed to the same level.
+The bezel, edges, and certain bracelet surfaces concentrate contacts and micro-shocks.
 This is precisely where the integration of tungsten makes perfect sense.
 It ensures the durability of the finish and maintains a high-end appearance over time.

-Best practice: For intensive use, choose a configuration where the most exposed areas incorporate tungsten.
+Best practice: For intensive use, opt for a configuration where the most exposed areas incorporate tungsten.
 The benefit is evident over time and felt with every wear.

 Maison MORFIN - Tungsten machining

 Machining.
-Controlled work, designed to preserve tooling and ensure consistent surface quality.
+A controlled process, designed to preserve tools and ensure consistent surface quality.

 6. Tungsten at Maison MORFIN

 Maison MORFIN integrates tungsten on components identified for their exposure and aesthetic impact.
-The intention is to reinforce surface retention and preserve the sharpness of volumes, without compromising balance and comfort on the wrist.
+The intention is to reinforce surface durability and preserve the sharpness of volumes, without compromising balance and wrist comfort.

 FAQ